Kathisma

-A kathisma (Greek: κάθισμα; Church Slavonic: каѳисма, kafisma), literally, "seat", is a division of the Psalter, used in the Eastern Orthodox and Byzantine Rite Catholic churches.
+A kathisma (κάθισμα; каѳисма), literally, 'seat', is a division of the Psalter, used in the Eastern Orthodox and Byzantine Rite Catholic churches.
 The word may also describe a hymn sung at Matins, a seat used in monastic churches, or a type of monastic establishment.

 Psalms

 Page from the Tomić Psalter, Bulgarian, 1360.

 According to ancient practice, monastics recite all 150 psalms on a regular basis.
 Originally, the hermits in the desert would recite the entire Psalter every day.
 With the spread of cenobitic monasticism, the practice began of chanting the Canonical Hours in common, and the Psalter thus became the foundation of the Daily Office, augmented by numerous hymns, prayers and scriptural readings.
 The custom grew of reciting all 150 psalms each week during the course of the services.

 To facilitate this, the 150 psalms were divided into 20 sections, called kathismata (καθίσματα; Каѳи́змы, meaning literally, "sittings").
-The name is derived from the fact that, in the Office as it developed in Jerusalem and Constantinople, the psalms would be read by one of the brethren while the others sat and listened attentively.
+Each kathisma is further subdivided into three staseis (στάσεις), literally, "standings".
+As indicated by the latter etymology, the ancient practice was to stand while singing the psalms (which was done by all the monks).
+The word "kathisma" used to refer to the series of hymns sung after a section of the psalter had been read, during the office of Matins and the original name for these 20 sections was "stichologia".
+Because the section of the psalter and the hymns sung afterwards are so closely connected, the name for the latter eventually came to be used for the former.

-Each kathisma is further subdivided into three staseis (στάσεις), literally, "standings", because at the end of each stasis (στασις) the reader says: "Glory to the Father, and to the Son, and to the Holy Spirit..." at which all stand in honor of the Holy Trinity.
+Today, the psalms are read, only the reader stands and other people in attendance sit, until the reader says "Glory to the Father, and to the Son, and to the Holy Spirit..." at which all stand in honor of the Holy Trinity.
+This is called a doxology, and is repeated after each stasis, followed by the threefold "Alleluia, alleluia, alleluia, glory to Thee, o God!".
+The following stasis is introduced by a triple "Kyrie eleison" and a doxology.
+These may be sung or read, depending on the season.

 The Orthodox Church uses as its official version of the Old Testament, the ancient Septuagint (Greek) as opposed to the more recent Masoretic (Hebrew) recension.
 For this reason, the numbering of the psalms follows the Greek rather than the Hebrew (the King James Version of the Bible follows the Hebrew numbering).
 The difference in numbering can be determined from the following table: